 Oze, C. and Sharma, M. 2005.
 Have olivine, will gas: Serpentinization and the abiogenic production of methane on Mars.
 Geophysical Research Letters.
 V. 32, L10203.

-AGRICULTURE ON MARS
+AGRICULTURE ON EARTH AND MARS

 Regolith may not be suitable or conducive for plant growth.
 Consideration of how metals may be incorporated into vegetation and the role of perchlorate needs further consideration.